anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * State clearly in {{brski-cmp-instance}} that LCMPP is mandatory when using CMP
 * Change URL of BRSKI-AE-overview graphics to slide on IETF 116 meeting material

-From IETF draft ae-03 -> IETF draft ae-04:
+From IETF draft ae-03 to ae-04:

 * In response to SECDIR Early Review of ae-03 by Barry Lea,
   - replace 'end-to-end security' by the more clear 'end-to-end authentication'